-The most prominent places to stay in Lima (and highly recommended) are Miraflores and Barranco, which are both located in Lima.
+The most prominent places to stay in all of Peru (and highly recommended) are Miraflores and Barranco, which are both located in Lima.
 These areas of the big city have their own vibe, filled with yummy places to eat, lots of high rated hostel choices, security, nightlife and anything you could need within walking distance.
 There are plenty of mid-range one and two bedroom apartments available with an average cost well below that in the United States (and not just pricey places like New York).

 Not going to lie, overall the wifi wasn’t THE best in the city of Lima.
 But with so many cute coffee shops and cafe’s nearby, it was easy to pick up and connect to another server in hopes of getting through your daily to-do lists.
 Additionally, we recently discovered Instabridge, an app that gives you over a million up-to-date WiFi spots & passwords in your phone, so you can keep those bars at maximum level while exploring the city.